-Back when I joined them, I wasn't looking for a relationship, and even during the times I thought that's what I was looking for, I also never felt fully ready.
-Dating apps have been incredible tools for me in terms of meeting new people and going on dates, but I never really felt like it could lead to anything more — and that's probably because I was so wrapped up in using them to take anyone seriously.
-I've gone on probably close to 75 dates from dating apps in the last few years, but I haven't actually been dating.
+When I joined them, I wasn't looking for a relationship, and even during the times I thought that's what I was looking for, I also never felt fully ready.
+Dating apps have been incredible tools for me in meeting new people and going on dates, but I was so wrapped up in using them that I haven't actually been dating.

 When a good first date did lead to more dates, I'd eventually assume that I just didn't want a relationship at that point or the timing was off.
-Maybe I'm just not emotionally available right now.
-Maybe I'm just enjoying being single.
-Maybe I'm not ready for a commitment.
-It was still fun to meet people, so I stayed on apps, went on first, second, and third dates, and continued to "date" without moving past the interview-like questions and really getting to know anyone.
+It was still fun to meet people, so I stayed on apps, went on first, second, and third dates, and continued to "date" without ever moving past the interview-like questions and really getting to know anyone.
 It felt formulaic, and I was so distracted by the endless options that I never felt satisfied with the choices I made.

 I'm not blaming the apps themselves, because they've been effective for what I was using them for.
 I'm blaming how I — and possibly many other dating app-addicted Millennials — have been using them to avoid dating.